 We are not for everyone and there are situations where we encourage individuals to use their insurance and use us as a resource.

-We do not use modalities or the bike.
+We do not use modalities or bikes.
 We are not trying to get as many billable units as possible.
-When our session starts, the focus is on the highest value activities.
-We will spend the session trying to understand the problem, testing our hypothesis and building out the home plan you will be following.
-If you go to physical therapy for passive modalities beyond hands on manual therapy, then Smith Performance Center will not likely be the right place for you.
+When our session starts, the focus is on the highest-value activities.
+We will spend the session trying to understand the problem, testing our hypothesis, and building out the home plan you will be following.
+If you go to physical therapy for passive modalities beyond hands-on manual therapy, then Smith Performance Center will not likely be the right place for you.

 Common knee problems we treat

 Downhill running is a large eccentric load to the quad.
 Every foot strike can lead to loads many times that of the body.
 We often forget this because of how easily we do it.
 There can be numerous reasons for the pain:

 Joint irritation: there is swelling in the knee joint for a bad landing or some other trauma.
 The swelling leads to the quad not firing well which leads to more joint irritation.

 Excessive knee extension at landing: The strategy when running downhill may be shifting the load from the quad absorbing forces eccentrically to the knee joint.
 This can happen from a previous pain state or from poor technique.

 Poor quad strength: the quad may not be strong enough to handle the eccentric load. .
 In these cases, the best problem may be PT Movement as thousands of monitored reps will be needed.

 Quad inhibition: the quad may be getting shut off during the run.
 The pain happens after two or three downhills in the same run.